 (3) Number.
 The use of the singular form of any word includes the plural and vice versa.

 Local Civil Rule 26.4.
-Opt-Out From Certain Provisions of Federal Rule of Civil Procedure 26 clients, in all phases of the discovery process and to be courteous in their dealings with each other, including in matters relating to scheduling and timing of various discovery procedures.
+Opt-Out From Certain Provisions of Federal Rule of Civil Procedure 26 (Southern District Only) - Repealed December 1, 2000

 Local Civil Rule 26.5.
 Cooperation Among Counsel in Discovery (Eastern District Only)